-All testing was conducted in the Gait Laboratory at Riyadh Medical Complex Centre.
 Prior to testing, all subjects were interviewed about their medical history and had the research procedure explained to them.
-The STMS 17 was completed, measurements of height, weight, and leg length were taken.
-Subjects with PD also were examined using the Modified Webster Scale, which provides a measure of disability19.
+STMS The was completed, and measurements of height, weight and leg length were taken.
+Subjects with PD also were examined using the Modified Webster Scale, which provides a measure of disability $^{13}$ .
 Subjects with PD were tested during the selfdetermined peak or "on" phase of their medication cycle.
-This has been performed because greater consistency of performance has been demonstrated for people with PD when medication levels are optimal18.
+This has been performed consistency because greater of gait performance has been demonstrated for people with PD when medication levels are $optimal^{24}$ .

 The subjects were tested on a 15-m gait laboratory walkway covered in grey linoleum, the middle 10m of which was sampled for data collection.
 The walkway was cleared of any equipment or obstacles at least 3m from each side.
-It is known that people with akinesia often experience an exacerbation of their motor blocks in cluttered environments20.
+It is known that people with akinesia often experience an exacerbation of their motor blocks in cluttered environments.
 The footstep pattern for each subject were measured in three conditions: (1) preferred walking ("free"); (2) walking carrying the tray ("tray"); and (3) walking carrying the tray with the empty glasses placed on top of the crosses ("glasses").
 The order of presentation of conditions was stratified across the subjects to minimize series effects.
 The instructions for each test condition were as follows: (1) "Walk at a comfortable pace right to the end of the walkway."
 (2) "Walk at a comfortable pace right to the end of the walkway carrying this tray in front of you with both hands," (3) "Walk at a comfortable pace right to the end of the walkway carrying this tray and glasses in front of you with both hands ".To obtain representative samples, each test condition was repeated three times and the means of the three trials were used for further data analysis.